-- 1. This generally occurs toward the end of a reel. - a) Most reels that have obscured frame numbers have early indications that this will be a problem. - b) The frame numbers are unusually high on the microfilm strip, and the edge of the microfilm has the appearance of a dark double line. - 2.
+- 1. This generally occurs toward the end of a reel.
+Most reels that have obscured frame numbers have early indications that this will be a problem.
+The frame numbers are unusually high on the microfilm strip, and the edge of the microfilm has the appearance of a dark double line. - 2.
 Because the frame numbers are in a DIGITAL/SEGMENTED BLOCK FORMAT (LED), one can generally determine the sequence from earlier frames with legible numbers.
+The researcher will have to manually count frames for folder positions in order to record them on the microfilm reel analysis sheet.

-a) The researcher will have to manually count frames for folder positions in order to record them on the microfilm reel analysis sheet.
+Example $-0034\ 0000\ 2356$

-- b) Example 0034 0000 2356 - 3.
-Make a note of this problem on the microfilm reel analysis sheet (unless already noted).
+3. Make a note of this problem on the microfilm reel analysis sheet.